pslucas0212/Part-3-Red-Hat-Satellite-612-Preparing-the-Satellite-Environment-/README.md

 ![Click submit button](images/sat12.png)

-Boack on the Subscription Allocations >> Moline-Operations page, click the Export Manifest button to download the manifest file that you just created.
+Back on the Subscription Allocations >> Moline-Operations page, click the Export Manifest button to download the manifest file that you just created.
 We will import this file into Satellite.

 ![Click Export Manifest](images/sat13.png)